 What Qualities Do Great Literacy Specialists Possess?

 While all educators enter the field to instruct students because they have a passion for teaching, not everyone is a natural reading specialist.
-To really hone in on your duties, literacy specialists need to possess good communication skills and be a patient and personable individual with a passion for reading.
+To really hone in on your duties, literacy specialists need to possess good communication skills and be patient and personable individuals with a passion for reading.

 What Level of Education is Required?

 If you’d like to specialize in reading in either a primary school, middle school, or high school setting, the first step is to earn your bachelor’s degree.
 This is the same route that prospective teachers will take when they are entering college to study for their teaching certification.
 While you could receive an undergraduate degree in teaching or education, it might be a better choice to earn a more specific Bachelor of Arts in Reading or Literacy.

 You must have a Bachelor of Arts in a relevant field at a minimum to take your tests and earn your license.
 Once you work in a classroom setting to earn a post-graduate certification, you will then be able to endorse your license as a reading specialist and you will be eligible to apply for open positions in the field.

 To earn a Master’s in Education, you will have to spend at least 2 more years in graduate school focusing on the literacy-relevant subject matter.
 While this is optional in many states, there are select state boards that will require a minimum of a Master’s degree before a professional can endorse their teaching license.
 The few states who have adopted the Master’s degree credential requirement include Massachussetts, Maryland, and South Carolina.